The current test will end on December 15, 2013.

 There is a $90.00 charge for the initial series of five sub-tests.
 The retest fee is $15.00 per subject that you did not pass.
 We accept money orders, debit and credit cards.
 Cash is also accepted.

 Pre-registration for the GED test is available Monday through Thursday between 8 am and 6 pm at our Red Mountain Campus - Mesquite Building, 7110 East McKellips Road, Mesa, AZ 85207.
 GED testing is scheduled by appointment.
 Call the GED Testing Center at (480) 461-7480 if you need additional information.

 You must be 18 years or older and present two forms of identification.
 At least one must have a photo, and at least one must show your birth date.
 Both must be official school or government issued, i.e.: driver's license, school ID or passport.
 Picture IDs may be obtained at your local Motor Vehicle Department.
 If you are 16 or 17 years old, you may test if you provide the following:

 There are several aids available to prepare for the testing:

 Every college and university has different entrance requirements.
 Verify the specific requirements for admission at the college you plan to attend.
 Most community colleges accept the minimum passing standard score of 450.
 Arizona State University (ASU) requires a standard score of 500 for admission.

 The diploma is mailed to your home address by the Arizona Department of Education.
-If retesting is required, the MCC Testing Center will notify you by mail.
 When you finish your last GED sub-test you will receive a completion letter that includes an access code.
-You can use this access code to verify your GED test score results via a web site.
+You can use this access code to verify your GED test score results via their web site: ged123.org .